totalspectrum/spin2cpp/doc/basic.md

 cmpstrings(x, y)
 cmpptrs(x, y)
 ```
 will always print "strings equal" followed by "pointers differ".
-That is because the `cmpstrings` function does a comparison with strings (so the contents are tested) but `cmppointers` does a pointer comparison (and while the pointers point at memory containing the same values, they are located in two distinct regions of memory and hence have different addresses.
+That is because the `cmpstrings` function does a comparison with strings (so the contents are tested) but `cmppointers` does a pointer comparison.
+While the pointers point at memory containing the same values, they are located in two distinct regions of memory and hence have different addresses.

 #### Classes